christophehurpeau/Springbok-Framework-Plugins/users/README.md

 ### Javascript

-To be able to use validation in forms, add this line in your index javascript file :
+To be able to use validation and ajax lost password in forms, add this line in your index javascript file :

 ```
 includePlugin('users/_users');